sss-lehigh/SystemsTutorials/Transactional Memory/README.md

 using LinkedList = SortedDoublyLinkedList;
 ```

-Maybe there is something in `SortedDoublyLinkedList` causing all the problems, so let's take a look at its declaration in  `include/ConcurrentLinkedList.h`, and its member function implementations in `src/LinkedList.cpp`.
+Maybe there is something in `ConcurrentSortedDoublyLinkedList` causing all the problems, so let's take a look at its declaration in  `include/ConcurrentLinkedList.h`, and its member function implementations in `src/ConcurrentLinkedList.cpp`.
 As with the `main` function file, compare them with their non-concurrent counterpart `include/LinkedList.h` and `src/LinkedList.cpp`.
 Notice that except for a few naming differences, `ConcurrentSortedDoublyLinkedList` is practically the same as `SortedDoublyLinkedList`.
 If we look through the function implementations, we encounter this line in `deleteNode`:

 ```c++
 delete node;